farovictor/bifrost/README.md

 go test ./...
 ```

-See `test-rate-limitting.sh` for a small script that exercises the rate limit
+See `test-rate-limiting.sh` for a small script that exercises the rate limit
 middleware against the Compose setup.

 ## Example Request